List of Free Online Editing Courses

 See our list of the top free online editing courses.
 Learn about what courses are available and what topics they cover to find the course that is right for you.

-While free online courses strictly in editing are scarce, several free online courses and learning materials are available in the mechanics and style issues both writers and editors need to master.
-The providers of these learning materials don't confer credit for using them, and students don't have access to instructors.
-Most course and materials websites list the technology requirements to download files.
-Updated Web browsers and Adobe Acrobat are usually enough to download any PDF, audio and video files included in the courses.
+While free online courses strictly on editing are scarce, several online resources cover the mechanics and style issues both writers and editors need to master.
+Students should be aware that the providers of these learning materials don't confer credit for using them, and students don't have access to instructors.

 Guide to Writing in History at Utah State University